Our organisation

 - set up inclusive frameworks for involvement in creative work

-- value individual identity
+- value individual identity and diversity of lived experience

 - maintain, along with project participants, a clear understanding of the purpose and aspirations for any programme of work